Rekiahhinton/technical-writing-portfolio/docs/api_mastery/spotify_oauth.md

 2. Find the authorization code - the value of the ``code`` parameter - at the end of the return URL.

 3. Copy the value for use in the next step.

+**Note:** The authorization code is single-use and temporary.
+If the code is not applied, the Authorization Code Flow must start over from the beginning.
+This means any error in the exchange request or delay in exchaning the code for tokens would require resetting the process.

 ### Step 3: Exchange Code for Tokens

 ### Step 4: Make an Authenticated API Request